Our Featured Guest

 Attorney, CPA and Author

 Richard R. Hammar is an attorney, CPA, and author specializing in legal and tax issues for churches and pastors.
 He is a graduate of Harvard Law School and attended Harvard Divinity School.
-He is the author of several books, including Pastor, Church & Law, the annual Church & Clergy Tax Guide, Reducing the Risk, the biannual Compensation Handbook for Church Staff, and the Essential Guide to Copyright Law for Churches.
+He is senior editor of Christianity Today’s Church Law & Tax Team and author of several of its books, including Pastor, Church & Law, the annual Church & Clergy Tax Guide, Reducing the Risk, the biannual Compensation Handbook for Church Staff, and the Essential Guide to Copyright Law for Churches.

-He also is the senior editor of Church Law & Tax Report, a bimonthly newsletter reviewing significant legal and tax developments for churches and clergy, and Church Finance Today, a monthly newsletter for church treasurers.
+He also is the senior editor of the Church Law & Tax Team’s Church Law & Tax Report, a bimonthly newsletter reviewing significant legal and tax developments for churches and clergy, and Church Finance Today, a monthly newsletter for church treasurers.